-The Piccadilly mining lease and EPM's are held by Piccadilly Gold Mines Holdings Limited (PGMH) which on 1 September 2020 became a wholly owned subsidiary of the Company.
-At 30 September 2020, the Company's registered ownership interest in the Piccadilly mining lease and EPM's was 100% through its ownership of PGMH...
+The Piccadilly mining lease and EPM's are held by Piccadilly Gold Mines Holdings Limited (PGMH) a 100% owned subsidiary of CAE.

 All other tenements are 100% owned with no farm in / farm out arrangements in existence at the end of the financial year and the date of this statement.